 Don’t Chase the Pump

-You’re not training to look jacked on Instagram, but to dominate on the mats.
+You’re not training to look jacked on Instagram but to dominate on the mats.
 Focus on strength, mobility, and durability.
+Instead of focusing solely on traditional lifts, consider exercise selection that prioritizes BJJ-specific movement patterns over raw strength numbers.

 Master the Basics First